episode6/gradle-now/README.md

 [] kmp-library-exclusive
 [] kmp-library-exclusive deployable
 [] jetpack compose desktop app (releasable?)
+[x] test-support-jvm module
-[] test-support module
+[x] test-support-kmp module

 - Deployable and releasable module types will depend on github secrets for signing.
 - Inclusive kmp library requires gradle prop for desired platform support
 - Exclusive kmp library takes optional gradle prop for platforms to exclude (using the same platform support at kotlinx.coroutines)
 - android and desktop apps will have some basic episode6 default dependencies and setup.